dangernazik/csad2425ki402telishevskyinazar20/README.md

 # Task 4: Implementing a doxygen Documentation
-Run the loclCI.ps1 script and it will create documentation of prohect to deploy/docs folder. develop
+Run the localCI.ps1 script and it will create documentation of project to deploy/docs folder. develop